 Like an ideal partner, the perfect diamond engagement ring will stand the test of time.
 That’s why we believe you should get to know your ring before you buy it, by shopping with one of our experienced, family-owned and operated retail partners.
 We’re confident you’ll agree that when it comes to love and engagement rings, there’s nothing like the real thing!

 You can browse hundreds of Gabriel settings on our website and then use our free preview option to try it on at a store nearest to you.
-Click here to find a location.
-We wish you the best of luck on this exciting milestone in your life!
+You can find a jewelry store near you using the store locator We wish you the best of luck on this exciting milestone in your life!